StephMbaka/Group_4/README.md

 The repository is made up of the following files:

-•	‘code_for_tables’ is a file which contains the SQL codes used to create tables for the hospital database.
+•	‘code_for_tables’ is a file which contains the excel code and ChatGPT prompts used to create tables for the hospital database.

 •	‘QueriesFlowchart.pdf’ is a file which contains the flow chart planning for SQL queries.